wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 Your cloud-native application might consist of many microservices.
 Choose a microservice to instrument.

-Is this microservice built with one or more application frameworks?
+Is this microservice built with one or more Java application frameworks?

 * Yes: Start by [instrumenting a framework](#instrument-a-framework).
 * No: Start by [instrumenting with OpenTracing](#instrument-with-opentracing).